Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Method

 Let $\gamma_{\ell\in\{1,\dots,5\}}$ be positive constants and $\Delta t^{+}_k$ be the time between GICP poses.
 If $\textbf{q}_e \coloneqq (q_e^\circ,~\vec{q}_e) = \hat{\textbf{q}}^*_i \otimes \hat{\textbf{q}}_k$ and $\textbf{p}_e = \hat{\textbf{p}}_k - \hat{\textbf{p}}_i$ (errors between propagated and measured poses) then the state correction takes the form

 Note (\ref{eq:update}) is hierarchical as the attitude update (first two eqs.) is completely decoupled from the translation update (last three eqs.).
-Also, (\ref{eq:update}) is a fully nonlinear update which allows one to guarantee provably correct state estimates that are accurate enough to directly perform scan-to-map registration with \emph{just} an IMU prior (no scan-to-scan matching).
+Also, (\ref{eq:update}) is a fully nonlinear update which allows one to guarantee the state estimates are accurate enough to directly perform scan-to-map registration solely with an IMU prior without the need for scan-to-scan.